 In order to keep it all running smoothly, it’s required that everyone who travels to the ISS has a working knowledge of English, but that’s only once you’re there.

-That being said, there are many languages one can encounter aboard the International Space Station.
+The International Space Station isn’t just a bilingual society, however.
 According to Clayton C. Anderson, a former resident of the ISS in 2010, “At times one could probably have heard Japanese, Italian, French, German, Russian, English, and even Portuguese (and astronaut Tracy Caldwell-Dyson probably used some sign language too!).”

 Of course, long periods of isolation coupled with a need for cooperation between various language populations is a recipe for all kinds of pidgins, which are a kind of makeshift language that serves as a linguistic bridge between two different languages.

-Because of the ubiquity of English on the international stage, a number of English-esque hybrids (that we’ve dubbed “glishes“) have sprung up around the world.
+Because of the ubiquity of English on the international stage, a number of English-esque hybrids (“glishes“) have sprung up around the world.
 One of these is Runglish (Russian + English), which you’ll hear spoken in Russian immigrant communities in English-speaking countries as well as aboard the International Space Station, where this “space creole” had the opportunity to flourish.
 NASA even listed it as one of the languages used by the first crew to visit the ISS in 2000.